 We turn off the lights when they aren’t being used, all of which are compact fluorescent lights.
 Our night lights are LEDs that use 1/2 watt each.
 We don’t have cable or satellite TV.
 Heck, our TV and DVD player are not even plugged in.

 We have downsized, gone from a 60-gallon, electric hot water tank with two 3,000-watt elements to a 30-gallon hot water tank with one 1,500-watt element (this can also be listed under “Reuse” as this was a used hot water tank when we put it in, and it was free).
 We have also added a solar hot water heater, to use even less electricity.

 We have given up our 17-cubic-foot fridge and gone with a 3.5-cubic-foot fridge that will use about 60-70% less power.
 We hope to eventually go to using a cold room and eliminate the need for a fridge altogether.

 We rarely use our range for baking.
 As soon as you turn on the oven you are using 3,500 watts, 4,000 watts if you use the broiler.
-We use a toaster oven which only uses 1,500 watts, or a portable roaster which uses 1,800 watts.
+We use a toaster oven that only uses 1,500 watts, or a portable roaster that uses 1,800 watts.
 Or even better, we use a slow cooker which only uses 200 watts.

 We keep the tires properly inflated.
 It is estimated by www.planetgreen.discovery.com that if the tires on every American’s car were properly inflated we could save around 2 billion gallons of gas each year!